 Chapter 1: Quests One through Four

 The important thing about the first section is that if the player fights every group of enemies on screen once, it will earn the party 30 tech points.
 Not coincidentally, this will be just enough for Lucca to learn Flame Toss and Frog to learn Slurp and Slurp Cut.
-This is important because in the second room we are going to be introduced to one of the game’s enduring lessons: the two types of enemies.
+This is important because in the second room we are going to be introduced to one of the game’s enduring lessons: categories of enemies.

-There are two types of non-boss enemies in Chrono Trigger: enemies that can be defeated with normal attacks, and enemies that require tech attacks to defeat.
-There are many different reasons why an enemy might fall into one group or the other, and we’ll see each of those reasons as we progress through the game, but the most important thing for a player to know about an enemy is which group it falls into.
-In the second section of the Cathedral, the player is introduced to the Hench enemy.
-The Cathedral Hench is highly resistant to normal attacks.
+The primary lesson that Chrono Trigger teaches about combat with non-boss enemies is that there are different types of enemies that share behaviors and weaknesses.
+The Cathedral teaches the most basic division of enemies into categories; some enemies can be defeated by normal attacks, and some enemies must be defeated by special “tech” attacks.
+There are many different reasons why an enemy might fall into one group or the other, and we’ll see each of those reasons as we progress through the game, but the first thing for a player to know about an enemy is which group it falls into.
+In the second section of the Cathedral, the player is forced into combat with the Hench enemy.
+The Cathedral Hench is highly resistant to normal attacks, which prompts players to try using techs.
 In each Hench battle, the Henches tend to stand close together, making them a very easy target for Crono and Lucca’s new dual-tech attack, Fire Whirl.
 This attack will dispose of the whole group of Henches easily.
-The player learns two important lessons: (1) some enemies need to be killed with special attacks, and (2) the dual-tech attack is a low-cost solution to all of your enemy-killing problems.
+The player learns two important lessons: (1) some enemies need to be killed with special attacks, and (2) dual-techs are very powerful.

 The most important part of the second quest is not its dungeon but the trial that precedes it.
 Both parts, however, perform the same deception.
 The goal is to convince a first-time player that they’re playing a different kind of game than they’re actually playing.
-To explain what this means, we’ll go in reverse order, starting with the dungeon, because it is simpler.
+To explain what this means, we’ll go in reverse order, starting with the dungeon because it is simpler.

 For toying with player expectations, the trial scene is even worse.
 The trial attempts to convince the player that he has far more choice and agency in the world than he actually does.
 First time players will almost certainly commit a number of errors at the Millennial Fair which the Chancellor will use against them.
 There’s the obvious, bright pink lunch that seems like an easy snack.
 There’s the option to convince Marle to sell her pendant.

 Stat of the Quest:Lead with art!
 By the end of this quest, the player is finished with 14% of the quests, and 14% of the battles (crazy coincidence, huh?).
-But in that short span the player has already heard 47.8% of the music tracks, seen 41% of the game’s map tilesets, and fought 34% of the game’s repeating enemy sprites.
+In that short span, the player has already heard 47.8% of the music tracks, seen 41% of the game’s map tilesets, and fought 34% of the game’s repeating enemy sprites.

-Stat of the Quest:Chrono Trigger doesn’t really have mini-bosses, but the sequence of battles introduced in this quest can sometimes serve that purpose.
-Of the four proper sequences of battles, three have stats very close to what an extra boss might have.
+Stat of the Quest:Chrono Trigger doesn’t really have many “mini” or “mid-bosses,” but the sequence of battles introduced in this quest can sometimes serve the same purpose as a mid-boss would.
+Of the four proper sequences of battles, three have cumulative stats that are close to boss levels.
 The first sequence of battles at the Factory Ruins sees the player fight a bunch of Debuggers and Proto 3s, whose total HP is 1488.
 If you multiply that by 2/3 (because only 2/3 of the party actually fights the boss, with Robo out) you get 992.
 The R-Series boss has a total HP of 900.
-In the Ocean Palace elevator sequence, the player fights various monsters totalling 8490 HP.
-The Golem Twins each have 7000 HP (and the whole point of the battle is figuring out how to attack them both at once; because of their shifting abilities).
-Last and most interesting, the sequence beginning the Geno Dome throws enemies totalling 18432 HP at the player.
-Atropos, whom Robo fights alone, has 6000 HP.
-Multiply that by 3 for the full party, and you get 18000.
-In each case, it’s a pretty close substitute for an extra boss, although it’s tactically different for the sake of variety.
+In the Ocean Palace elevator sequence, the player fights various monsters totaling 8490 HP.
+The Golem Twins each have 7000 HP (and the whole point of the battle is figuring out how to attack them both at once because of their shifting abilities).
+Last and most interesting, the sequence beginning the Geno Dome throws enemies totaling 18432 HP at the player.
+Atropos (the closest thing the game has to a classic mid-boss) has 6000 HP, and fights Robo alone.
+Multiply that by three for the full party, and you get 18000.
+In each case, it’s a pretty close substitute for an extra boss, although it’s tactically different for the sake of variety.(2)